FMCSA proposes study of split sleeper berth

-FMCSA aims to study the “safety performance and fatigue levels” when splitting time in the sleeper berth.
-(Photo: Navistar)

-The Federal Motor Carrier Safety Administration has proposed a three-month pilot program to access the safety of allowing drivers to split their sleeper berth time.
+The Federal Motor Carrier Safety Administration has proposed a three-month pilot program to assess the safety of allowing drivers to split their sleeper berth time.

 The agency said in a Federal Register notice published June 6 it wants to study “safety performance and fatigue levels” by granting about 200 truck drivers permission to split their sleeper berth time.